 Sometimes, audiologists are confused with otolaryngologists, more commonly known as ear, nose, and throat doctors (ENTs).
 Audiology and ENT are not the same, although there is some crossover, as an ENT doctor also covers the ears.

-ENT doctors are doctors of medicine, whereas audiologists are not.
+ENT doctors are doctors of medicine, while audiologists are not.
 Some progress through further study to specialize in ears specifically and are responsible for ear surgery.
-For example, they perform the surgical placement of the internal part of an ear implant, diagnosed and recommended by the audiologist.
+For example, ENTs perform the surgical placement of the internal part of an ear implant, diagnosed and recommended by the audiologist.

 Audiologists undertake significant education and training to be able to work professionally.
 They must first earn a doctoral degree, achieve certification and licensure and continue to engage in professional development to keep practicing.